If you’re a gig worker in need of financial aid or you’re interested in becoming a part of the gig economy, you should read this article.

 How to Save For a Down Payment in Ottawa

-While getting a mortgage is probably the most important step to in the home buying process, it isn’t the only thing you need to do.
+While getting a mortgage in Ottawa is probably the most important step to in the home buying process, it isn’t the only thing you need to do.
 Another important thing to remember is to save up for a down payment.
 A down payment is an up-front lump sum payment that you make to offer the lender some assurance that you can afford the loan you are taking.
 Generally, down payments for homes are anywhere between 5% and 20%.

 You want to make the largest down payment you can reasonably afford, as it can often get you a better interest rate and thus, the loan will cost less over the years.
 Also, a higher down payment will mean smaller payments, less (or no) mortgage insurance and potentially even a shorter amortization period.